C4AI/arandu_user_guide/README.md

 There are two places users can store their files in the cluster, the home folder and the output folder.

 Each user's home folder is located at ```/home/[username]```.
 This folder is shared across all nodes in the cluster, therefore files placed there will be accessible from anywhere.
-However, network transfer speeds are limited, so it's not recomended to run programs directly from this folder, as it may impact the performance for all users in the cluster.
+However, network transfer speeds are limited, so it's not recommended running programs directly from this folder, as it may impact the performance for all users in the cluster.

 The output folder is local to each worker node, and is located at ```/output/[username]```.
-We recomend placing all files pertinent to a job in this folder before processing.
+We recommend placing all files pertinent to a job in this folder before processing.

-The recomended way to do so is by transfering files from the home folder to the output folder at the begining of a job and, then, transfering the results back when the job finishes.
+The recommended way to do so is by transferring files from the home folder to the output folder at the beginning of a job and, then, transferring the results back when the job finishes.
 We will cover this in the next session.

 # Slurm

 ## What is Slurm?

 Slurm is a workload manager.
+It allows the computational resources available in the cluster to be shared fairly among users.
+If users require more computational resources than those that are promptly available, Slurm manages a queue of jobs that are started as earlier jobs finish and resources become available.

 ## Job